Vyral/justin-udy-recruiting/_posts/2021-04-07-staging-success-plans-how-agents-can-help-sellers-win.md

 **1\.
 It gives them an order of priority:** The staging success plan lets sellers see what they need to focus on and which items take priority.
 It can be challenging for sellers to go through a long list of things they need to change, but helping them figure out how and when to tackle each task makes the process much easier.

 **2\.
 It gets the most important items done:** The success plan shows sellers which tasks will get them the biggest bang for their buck.
-Sometimes, you can’t do it all, so this lets them know which things to prioritize.
+Sometimes, you can’t do it all, so this lets them know which things to prioritize.<br>&nbsp;

 {% include pullquote.html %}&nbsp;